edsonencinas/daphile/README.md

-# Transform Your Old Laptop into Hi-Res Music Player with Daphile for Free
+# Transform Your Old Laptop into Hi-Res Music Player with Daphile for Free!

 Are you a music enthusiast with an old PC or laptop gathering dust?
 Why not breathe new life into it by transforming it into a dedicated Hi-Res music player?
 With the right software and a few simple steps, you can enjoy high-quality audio playback without spending a dime.
 In this guide, we'll walk you through turning your old laptop into a powerful Hi-Res music streaming device using Daphile, a lightweight, open-source media server and player optimized for high-fidelity audio.